-There are no laws which directly relate to pet sitting or pet boarding but Animal Aunts recommend registering with the local council if you run a pet-sitting business.
+There are no laws which directly relate to pet sitting or pet boarding but Animal Aunts recommends registering with the local council if you run a pet sitting business.

 You should also make yourself familiar with the laws about looking after animals.

-However, you need to think carefully about what the consequences could be if something went wrong whilst they’re in your care.
+However, you need to think carefully about what the consequences could be if something went wrong while they’re in your care.

 Check out our pet insurance article which has all the latest special offers from insurers.
-However, remember there are some things you should keep in mind when making your insurance choice.
+But, remember there are some things you should keep in mind when making your insurance choice.